ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (15)
-      - | Processing method to display second page of input screen.
+      - | Handler method to display second page of input screen.
     * - | (16)
       - | Specify the verification group (\ ``Wizard1.class``\ ) on the first page of input screen, in "value" attribute of \ ``@Validated``\  annotation, so as to perform input validation of only the value entered in first page of input screen.
     * - | (17)
-      - | Processing method to display the third page of input screen.
+      - | Handler method to display the third page of input screen.
     * - | (18)
       - | Specify the verification group (\ ``Wizard2.class``\ ) on the second page of input screen, in "value" attribute of \ ``@Validated``\  annotation, so as to perform input validation of only the value entered in second page of input screen.
     * - | (19)
-      - | Processing method to display confirmation screen.
+      - | Handler method to display confirmation screen.
     * - | (20)
       - | Specify the verification group (\ ``Wizard3.class``\ ) on the third page of input screen, in "value" attribute of \ ``@Validated``\  annotation, so as to perform input validation of only the value entered in third page of input screen.